nlkonneh/Projects/README.md

 # Projects
 Data Analysis -
-Working on different project via the data scientist track on datacamp
+working on different project via the data scientist track on datacamp